grab/engineering-blog/_posts/2016-09-27-round-robin-in-distributed-systems.md

 This is the simplest approach you can use to implement round-robin logic.

-Basically, all you need is an array and a counter in your program and the use of a lock to protect usage.
+Basically, all you need is an array and a counter in your programme and the use of a lock to protect usage.
 Here's some example code in Golang to illustrate the idea:

 ~~~golang
 package main